ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. summary::
         Encoding of a key type.

-    This is a structured bitfield that identifies the category and type of key.
+    This is a structured bit field that identifies the category and type of key.
 The range of key type values is divided as follows:

     :code:`PSA_KEY_TYPE_NONE == 0`
         Reserved as an invalid key type.